micmejia/bible-dump/AMPC/James/Jas 1.md

-Blessed (happy, [^c]to be envied) is the man who is patient under trial _and_ stands up under temptation, for when he has stood the test _and_ been approved, he will receive [the victor's] crown of life which God has promised to those who love Him.
+Blessed (happy, to be envied) is the man who is patient under trial _and_ stands up under temptation, for when he has stood the test _and_ been approved, he will receive [the victor's] crown of life which God has promised to those who love Him.